Conversation. On purpose.

 Read Post

-Slow down, tune in, and recognize the positive power of our speech not to just express, but to unite, to generate, and to restore.
+Slow down, tune in, and recognize the positive power of our conversation… not to just express, but to unite, to generate, and to restore.